zippkidd/100-days-of-code/r1-log.md

 ### R1D18
 Back to logging my work.
 Over the past two weeks I went through most of Wes Bos's JS30 video lectures and made a Simon game with vanilla JS.
 I had also managed to finally figure out how to structure a proper query to the Wikipedia API for the wiki viewer project.
 [CodePen Link](https://codepen.io/zippkidd)

+### R1D19
+Working on my digital portfolio.
+Using the Bootstrap grid to create a showcase section.
+Figured out how to layer the rows on top of each other so that I can remove the opacity with :hover of the top screenshot layer to show a description of the project.